Battle of Palmito Ranch: Background

 After July 27, 1864, the Union Army withdrew most of the 6,500 troops deployed to the lower Rio Grande Valley, including Brownsville, which they had occupied since November 2, 1863.
 The Confederates were determined to protect their remaining ports, which were essential for cotton sales to Europe and the importation of supplies.
 The Mexicans across the border tended to side with the Confederates because of the lucrative cotton export trade.
 Beginning in early 1865, the rival armies in south Texas honored a gentlemen's agreement, as they saw no point in further hostilities between them.

 Union Major General Lew Wallace proposed a negotiated end of hostilities in Texas to Confederate Brigadier General James E. Slaughter, and met with Slaughter and his subordinate Colonel Ford at Port Isabel on March 11–12, 1865.
 Despite Slaughter's and Ford's agreement that combat would prove tragic, Slaughter's superior, Confederate Maj.
 Gen. John G. Walker, rejected the ceasefire in a scathing exchange of letters with Wallace.
 Despite this, both sides honored a tacit agreement not to advance on the other without prior written notice.

 A brigade of 1,900 Union troops commanded by Col. Robert B. Jones of the 34th Indiana Veteran Volunteer Infantry were on blockade duty at the Port of Brazos Santiago at the mouth of the present-day ship channel of the Port of Brownsville.
 The 400-man 34th Indiana was an experienced regiment that had served in the Vicksburg Campaign and was reorganized in December 1863 as a "Veteran" regiment, composed entirely of veterans from several other regiments whose original enlistments had expired.
 The 34th Indiana deployed to Los Brazos de Santiago on December 22, 1864, replacing the 91st Illinois Volunteer Infantry, which returned to New Orleans.
 The brigade also included the 87th and 62nd United States Colored Infantry Regiments ("United States Colored Troops", or U.S.C.T.) which had a combined strength of about 1,100.
 Shortly after Gen. Walker rejected the armistice proposal, Col. Jones resigned from the army to return to Indiana.
 He was replaced in the regiment by Lt.
 Col. Robert G. Morrison and at Los Brazos de Santiago by Colonel Theodore H. Barrett, commander of the 62nd U.S.C.T.

 The 30-year-old Barrett had been an army officer since 1862, but he had yet to see combat.
 Anxious for higher rank, he volunteered for the newly raised "colored" regiments and was appointed in 1863 as colonel of the 1st Missouri Colored Infantry.
 In March 1864, the regiment became the 62nd U.S.C.T.
-Barrett contracted malaria in Louisiana that summer, and while he was on convalescent leave, the 62nd was posted to Brazos Santiago.
+Regiment.
+Barrett contracted malaria in Louisiana that summer, and while he was on convalescent leave, the 62nd was posted to Los Brazos de Santiago.
 He joined it there in February 1865.